ezEngine/ezEngine/Documentation/UsageGuidelines/ContainerUsageGuidelines.md

     For arrays, `ezHybridArray`, `ezDynamicArray` and `ezDeque` are the most important containers.

-    If you know or have a guess how much data you will need, aways use this information in a call to `Reserve` to ensure that the containers can allocate data once (or at least much less), and do not need to reallocate several times.
+    If you know or have a guess how much data you will need, always use this information in a call to `Reserve` to ensure that the containers can allocate data once (or at least much less), and do not need to reallocate several times.

     Never remove an element in between (using `RemoveAt`), unless there is really no other way (and hopefully your array is small).
 Prefer `RemoveAtSwap` to replace the removed element by the last element in the array instead (this will destroy the order though).
     Similarly, never insert elements anywhere else than at the end.